 The goal of education is to:

-- Provide an educational environment where students are prepared with the learning experiences that lead to the basic academic skills and understanding techniques necessary for them to become productive members of society and life-long learners.
+- Provide an educational environment where students are prepared with College and Career skills that lead to rigorous academics and an understanding of techniques necessary for them to become productive members of society and life-long learners.

-- Ensure a rich curriculum to develop academically, emotionally, physically, and socially at their personal developmental level.
+- Ensure a rich Common Core Curriculum to develop academically, emotionally, physically, and socially at their personal developmental level.
 The educational environment should foster civic virtue; which includes self-worth, self-discipline, self-respect, respect for others, honesty, integrity, and the value and acceptance of cultural differences.

 - Provide students with competent, knowledgeable, and highly qualified teachers who demonstrate a passion and love for their students.
 The curriculum that is being taught in their classrooms must be challenging, rigorous, and made relevant to students by providing comprehensive learning experiences in a safe, caring, and nurturing environment.